asterdex/aster-broker-pro-sdk/README.md

 });
 ```

-4. Listen `lngChange` and `symbolChange` events, to change the pathname when lng or symbol changes.
+4. Listen to `lngChange` and `symbolChange` events to update the pathname when lng or symbol changes.

 ```js
 FuturesSDK.eventListener.on("symbolChange", (data) => {